Wateir/FzP/README.md

 `./fzp list` List all package install
 `./fzp package {package name}` Show package options (e.g., check dependencies or remove)
 `./fzp remove {package name}`  Fuzzy find to remove a package
-`./fzp install [package name]` Fuzzy find and install a package from AUR and official repos.
+`./fzp install {package name}` Fuzzy find and install a package from AUR and official repos.
 If a package name is provided, show packages matching the name or description (like pacman -Ss)

+`./fzp -s` Don't open the fuzzy finding menu on all screen

 ## Installation